STRIDES/NIHCloudLabGCP/docs/open_project_extramural.md

 *Note: If your account name does not start with “Extramural Cloud Lab,” you are not in the correct account.
 You should be able to resolve this issue by signing out and then back in from a private or incognito browser using the personalized link and instructions you received from CloudLab@nih.gov.
 Make sure you are following the instructions exactly as written.*

   ![select project1](/images/1_extramural_access2.png)

-3. Once you’ve confirmed that you’re in the right account, find the project selection tool at the top of your screen.
-If the project listed starts with “nih-extramural-cl-0000” and the last digits match the digits in your account name, you’re in the correct project and can begin using your Cloud Lab credits.
-You can find your account name by clicking your profile icon in the top right corner.
+3. Once you’ve confirmed that you’re in the right account and have made a note of the seven-digit code at the end of your account name, find the project selection tool at the top of your screen.
+If the project listed starts with “nih-extramural-cl-” and ends with the seven digits you noted in the previous step, you’re already in the correct project and can begin using your Cloud Lab credits.

     If you see a different project name or a prompt to “Select a project,” click the tool to open it.

    ![select project2](/images/2_extramural_access.png)